-The test generally takes around 45 minutes and involves an echocardiogram (ultrasound of your heart), a walk on a treadmill, and a second echocardiogram.
+The test generally takes around 45 minutes and involves an echocardiograph (ultrasound of your heart), a walk on a treadmill, and a second echocardiograph.
 It is best to wear comfortable clothing and shoes for this test.
 Download our Exercise Stress Echocardiogram flyer.

 An ambulatory blood pressure monitor is a device used to measure your blood pressure over the course of 24 hours or longer.
 Unlike a once-off check in your doctor’s office (when you may be anxious), this monitor records your blood pressure over a longer time period in your usual environment.
 The recordings give your doctor a more accurate view of any blood pressure changes during your normal activities, including when you are sleeping.
 Download our Ambulatory blood pressure monitor flyer.

 A holter monitor is a small device worn on the body that is used to monitor your heart rhythms over a continuous time period (usually 24 or 48 hours).
 The recordings give your doctor an indication of the type and amount of irregular heartbeats that occur over the course of a day.
 This includes during your normal activities, when exercising and sleeping.
 Download our Holter monitor flyer.

 A transoesophageal echocardiogram is an ultrasound of your heart performed via the oesophagus, which provides better quality images than a standard echocardiogram.
 The results are useful in evaluating the size of the different chambers of the heart, the quality of the valves, the heart’s pumping ability and in identifying other problems of the heart that will help your doctor reach a diagnosis.